WARNING! |

 Like kingfishers and ospreys, eagles are unique for pond predators because they can get fish from above.
 They are not deterred by any of the methods used for herons except perhaps a net over the pond.
 They obtain fish by dive bombing them from above.
 Eagles grab fish with their talons.
 Luckily, eagles do not travel far from large bodies of water and do not often visit inland ponds.
 The most common eagles in the United States are the golden eagle and the bald eagle.
 Eagles are huge birds and usually will not bother with small fish but may take large koi in larger ponds.
 I have never seen an eagle where we live.

-We have many red-tailed hawks and some red-shouldered hawks and chicken hawks (which are actually falcons).
-I have never seen any of our resident hawks near my ponds.
+We have many red-tailed hawks and some red-shouldered hawks, Cooper's hawks, and kestrels (chicken hawks, which are actually falcons).
+I had never seen any of our resident hawks near my ponds (until the Cooper's hawk below).
 Hawks eat a variety of prey and do not specialize in fish.
 They are more of an occasional snack.

 By August 2002, I had heard of hawks taking fish and frogs from ponds.
 Usually hawks do not fish (except for fishing hawks not found in the continental USA).
 I did read about one red-tailed hawk taking fish from a large pond though.
 Normally, hawks are not worth worrying about with regards to a pond but they are out there and, on rare occasions, may have an impact.
 As with kingfishers, ospreys, and eagles, they hunt from above.
 Thus, aside from netting and plenty of places for fish to hide, there is not much to do to prevent attacks if they occur.